wellington36/extrapolation_methods/README.md

 ## Usage

-In `acceleration` we have functions that receive a list of the values of the series to be accelerated along with the number of steps (this being a positive integer or -1 if you want to do the process until you can't do it anymore).
+In `acceleration.py` we have functions that receive a list of the values of the series to be accelerated along with the number of steps (this being a positive integer or -1 if you want to do the process until you can't do it anymore).
 Returning the new series in the form of a list.
 For example:

 ```python
 from acceleration import Aitken_tranform